wojdyr/fityk/doc/intro.rst

 version - more comfortable for most users, and the CLI (Command Line Interface) version (named *cfityk* to differentiate).

-If the CLI version was compiled with the *GNU Readline Library*, command line editing and command history as per *bash* will be available.
-Especially useful is ``TAB``-expanding.
-Data and curves fitted to data are visualized with *gnuplot* (if it is installed).

 The GUI version is written using the
 `wxWidgets <http://www.wxwidgets.org>`_
 library  and can be run on Unix species with GTK+ and on MS Windows.
 There are also people using it on MacOS X (see details :wiki:`in the wiki <MacOSX>`).

+If the CLI version was compiled with the *GNU Readline Library*, command line editing and command history as per *bash* will be available.
+Especially useful is ``TAB``-expanding.
+Data and curves fitted to data are visualized with *gnuplot* (if it is installed, not on Windows).

 ..
   $Id$